 Part I. General Provisions § 471.38, subd.
-1 A. Has every person or the person's agent claiming payment put such claim in writing (which includes an electronic transaction record) by items? В. Has each declaration for payment (described below) been signed to the effect that such account, claim, or demand is just and correct and that no part of it has been paid? § 471.38, subd.
-2 Note: The provisions of this section do not apply to any claim or demand for an annual salary or fees of jurors or witnesses, fixed by law, nor to the salary or wages of any employee whose salary or wages have been fixed on an hourly, daily, weekly, or monthly basis, by the governing board of the municipality, and which is now authorized by law to be paid on a payroll basis. § 471.391, subd.
-1 Declaration Form - The declaration is sufficient if in the following form: "I declare under the penalties of law that this account, claim or demand is just and correct and that no part of it has been paid."
-(Signature of Claimant) § 471.391, subd.
-2 The check or order-check by which the claim is paid may have printed on its reverse side, above the space for endorsement thereof, the following statement: "The undersigned payee, in endorsing this check (or order-check) declares that the same is received in payment of a just and correct claim against the county (county board of education for unorganized territory, school district, town or city), and that no part of it has heretofore been paid."
-When endorsed by the payee named in the check or order-check, such statement shall operate and shall be deemed sufficient as the required declaration of the claim. § 471.392 C. Any person who willfully and falsely makes the declaration provided for is guilty of a felony. § 471.425, subd.
-2 D. Prompt Payment of Local Government Bills - Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
-2 1.
-Were all bills paid within the time period set by the terms of the contract or within the standard payment period? § 471.425, subd.
+1 A. Has every person, or the person's agent, claiming payment provided an itemized list in writing or electronic transaction record? § 471.38, subd.
+2 Note: This section does not apply to any claim or demand for an annual salary or fees of jurors or witnesses, fixed by law, nor to the salary or wages of any employee whose salary or wages have been fixed on an hourly, daily, weekly, or monthly basis, by the governing board of the municipality, and which is now authorized by law to be paid on a payroll basis. § 471.425, subd.
+2 B. Prompt Payment of Local Government Bills - Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
+2 Were all bills paid within the time period set by the terms of the contract or within the standard payment period? § 471.425, subd.
 4 - The Town must pay interest on bills not paid in a timely manner.
 The interest rate is 11⁄2 percent per month or part of a month.
-The minimum monthly interest on a bill of \$100 or more is \$10.

-§ 471.425, subd.
+The minimum monthly interest on a bill of \$100 or more is \$10. § 471.425, subd.
 4 2.
 For bills paid after the time period set by the contract or the standard payment period, did the Town calculate and pay interest as required by law?
 Note: The interest penalties in these questions do not apply to good faith disputes.

 § 367.18 Part III.
 Claims and Disbursements A. Were amounts paid on orders paid by the town treasurer, on the order of the town board, signed by the chair and countersigned by the clerk?
-[Note: In towns with a clerk/treasurer, the clerk/treasurer need sign only once.
+[Note: In towns with a clerk/treasurer, the clerk/treasurer need sign only once.]
 B. Was each order drawn so that when signed by the treasurer or clerk/treasurer in an appropriate place, it becomes a check on the town depository?